michaeltrefry/Yapplr/postr-frontend/README.md

 - Upload images to posts and profiles
 - Like and unlike posts with real-time counts
 - Comment on posts with expandable comment sections
-- Repost functionality with visual indicators
+- Repost functionality with timeline integration and attribution
 - Follow/unfollow users with instant UI updates
 - Privacy-aware timeline filtering
+- Mixed timeline showing both posts and reposts chronologically
 - Real-time interaction counts and follower statistics

 ## Pages & Components